survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ...
 ```

 Given it needs to do more work, it took longer to execute the build.
-But on the plus side, the build is now smaller, the size limit warning disappeared, and our vendor build went from 150 kB to roughly 45 kB.
+But on the plus side, the build is now smaller, the size limit warning disappeared, and the vendor build went from 150 kB to roughly 45 kB.

 You should check *babili-webpack-plugin* and Babili documentation for more options.
 Babili gives you control over how to handle code comments for example.

 ## Other Ways to Minify JavaScript

-Although Babili works for our use case, there are more options you can consider:
+Although Babili works for this use case, there are more options you can consider:

 * [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and may give even smaller result than Babili.
 * [optimize-js-plugin](https://www.npmjs.com/package/optimize-js-plugin) complements the other solutions by wrapping eager functions and it enhances the way your JavaScript code gets parsed initially.
 The plugin relies on [optimize-js](https://github.com/nolanlawson/optimize-js) by Nolan Lawson.